3uky/dag-executor/README.md

 ## Conclusion:

-This solution provides a flexible and efficient way to define and execute computational pipelines represented as DAGs.
+This solution provides a flexible and efficient way to define and execute computational pipelines represented as directed acyclic graph.
 It ensures correctness by respecting data dependencies, offers concurrency for independent tasks, and maintains modularity for future extensions.
 The design is scalable and efficient, making it suitable for numerical computations and larger workflows.